dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Disguise**: At the start of each mission, a number of "disguise" items spawn on the floor of the level.
 Upon pick-up, these items disappear, and a random enemy pack on that floor will receive the "Fooled" status.
 Fooled enemies do not check the player's stealth, and do not become aware on their own.
 Shouts, taking damage, etc. can still make them aware of a player in their vision zone.
 If a fooled enemy becomes aware, they lose the fooled status.
 The number of disguise items in a level depends on your Cunning.

-**Healer's Art**: Activated from the special abilities menu.
-Causes the player to wait for 30 turns, and then heals the player HP equal to 20 times their Cunning.
-Usable once per mission.
+**Healer's Art**: At the start of each mission, a number of "healing supply" items spawn on the floor of the level.
+Healing supplies are an item with 1 encumberance.
+When used from the inventory, the player enters a "Healing" state, much like channeling or reloading.
+If they stand still for 10 turns, the healing supplies are consumed and you recover 25 hit points.
+The number of healing items in a level depends on your Cunning.

 **Leg It**: Speed bonus from Sprinting increases by 25.
 You gain a cunning-scaled dodge bonus while sprinting.
 When standing still, 2 stacks of fatigue are removed instead of 1.